Last Updated on January 29, 2024 by Louise Carter

 Most people associate darkness and night with sleep, but not everybody.
 If you work at night and sleep during the day, you may consider natural light part of your rest routine.

-Shift work can play havoc with the body’s circadian rhythms.
+Shift work can cause problems with the body’s circadian rhythms.
 Chest refers to this as Shift Work Sleep Disorder (SWSD,) which can lead to trouble sleeping as your body is confused.

 Getting enough sleep is the most important thing you must tackle, so if that involves dozing in bright light, this should be the objective.
 Try to coach your body and brain to sleep in darkness with an eye mask.